gitaaron/rfm7/done.md

 # Done

+  * factors

+    * geographic proximity

+      * plot 'num_providers' trend

+      * controller

+        * config # of publishers

+          * publish to only one agent

+          * publish to all agents that is not involved in retrieval

+  * get docker working (for developing controller with multiple agents)

+    * figure out how to transfer logs (either mount volume or make use of promtail)

+      * add a new `download_local_logs` script that only downloads from the docker nodes (not terraform)

+  * trends: stability of phases over time

+# Monday Sep.
+20, 2022

 * get log generation (as working to date) set up on AWS and start sharing generated graphs (in fig. 9)

+  * generate graphs periodically from AWS probe logs and display on a page so that different time frames can be compared (run on local dev machine; output should be a graph for a time period eg/ hourly+daily)

+    * analysis scripts
+      * `plot_all` generates a 'meta.json' (eg/ 1/meta.json)

+            ``` { generated_time, start_time, end_time } ```

+            * generated_time is current time when script is ran

+            * start/end time is based on logs

+    * create `share` script

+      * `share/page`

+        * copies over all output figs dirs in 'analsys'

+        * creates an html file listing time periods with links

+          * time periods taken form meta.json

+        * clicking each link displays list of all graphs generated for that time period

+        * output html goes into 'figs' dir (from plot_all)

+        * calls 'ipfs add -r' in root figs dir

+        * create new ipns link with results from 'ipfs add -r'

+    * create a `generate_sharable_output.sh` shell script

+      * calls download, log_parse, plot_all, share/page scripts

+    * add a crontab task to call it every hour

   * get E2E working